ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/R/4_upload_dp.md

 2. Upload your raw data (*e.g.* a csv file) to the Boydorr server
    * Ask Richard Reeve for access to the server
-   * Upload your file to the Boydorr server using the following format:
+   * Upload your file to the Boydorr server, at this location:
    `/srv/ftp/[namespace]/[data_product_name]/[version_number].csv`

      In terminal (MacOS):